-Another D chord issue is having discomfort in the index finger.
+Another D chord issue is discomfort in the index finger.
 It seems like an extreme angle to have your index finger on the second fret of the high E string, but your fingers will get accustomed to it.
 Additionally, try to allow for a small space between the fingertip of your index finger and the fretboard.

 D Chord Exercise #1: The Quick Draw

 The D chord can be a difficult chord to remember, especially if you want to use the same fingers on the same frets and strings every time.